 How can AppSense Application Manager help prevent present and future Ransomware?

 First off let’s start off with what AppSense’s Application Manager is.
 Application manager is a state of the art user right/privilege management technology that integrates at the granular level.
 Also preventing unauthorized code execution and enforcing software licensing.
 It works by injecting itself into the application prior to the application executing.
 This allows for granular control over what the application can do to the system as the user if at all.
 In our case for this article great for preventing malicious software from executing in the first place.

 Let’s get started with Trusted Owner.

-What does this look from a user’s perspective?
+What does this look like from a user’s perspective?

 So what do I do if a user is a local administrator and they need it to open certain business applications?

 For starters we can remove them from the local administrators group and use a future called User Rights Discovery Mode included in AppSense.
 The feature in Application Manager helps us identify those troublesome applications and create the appropriate elevation groups in Application Manager.
 The elevate future I will cover more in a future blog.